TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 13/Joshua 13.20.md

 ---

-and Beth-peor, and the slopes of Pisgah, and Beth-jeshimoth,
+Beth Peor, the slopes of Pisgah, Beth Jeshimoth,